gerstner-hub/nst/doc/FAQ.md

 ## How do I scroll back up?

+Since nst version 1.0, the terminal has builtin support for a scrollback buffer.
+See `HISTORY_LEN` in `nst_config.hxx`.
+The scrollback support is still limited in that it doesn't perform what is called "reflow" of terminal lines when the window size changes.
+This means that if you make the window smaller that longer lines are cut off. nst implements logic that aims to avoid losing information this way by restoring cut-off line content when you increase the window size again.

+In older nst versions no builtin scrollback support was available.
+In older versions or for more complete scrollback support you can use external
+programs:

 * Using a terminal multiplexer.
 	* `nst -e tmux` using C-b [
 	* `nst -e screen` using C-a ESC